By Lars Josefsson

 Boiling out a marine boiler Boiling out before the boiler is placed in service to remove any foreign products

-Care of idle marine boilers Several methods are available for storing idle boilers to prevent corrosion.
+Care of idle Marine steam boilers Several methods are available for storing idle boilers to prevent corrosion.
 The choice will depend on whether or not long term storage is required or if, for short time storage, the boiler need to be available at short notice

 Fuel Oil Atomizing Some methods are suitable for heavy fuel oil, and others are better to be used with diesel oil